-Social inequalities in Europe arise from disparities in income, gender, ethnicity, age, as well as other social categorisations.
-In the European Union, about a fifth of the population (109 million people) at present, live under conditions of poverty or social exclusion.
-Moreover, poverty is unequally distributed across Europe, with higher poverty levels in the eastern parts of Europe.
+Social inequalities in Europe arise from disparities in income, gender, ethnicity, age as well as other social categorisations.
+In the EU, about 20% of the population (109 million people) live under conditions of poverty or social exclusion.
+Moreover, poverty is unequally distributed across Europe, with higher poverty levels in EEU.
 The oldest and youngest in society are often most vulnerable.

 The poor and those practising traditional livelihoods are particularly vulnerable and exposed to climate risks.

-- 5 Many depend on food self-provisioning from lakes, the sea, and the land.
-With higher temperatures, the - availability of these sources of food is likely to be reduced, particularly in southern Europe.
-Poorer - 7 households often settle in flood-prone areas and are therefore more exposed to flooding.
-Traditional - pastoralist and fishing practices are also negatively affected by climate change across Europe.
-Semi- - 9 migratory reindeer herding, a way of life among Indigenous and traditional communities (Komi, Saami, - Nenets) in the European Arctic, is threatened by reduced ice and snow cover.
-Almost 15% of the EU - population (in some countries more than 25%) already cannot meet their healthcare needs for financial - reasons, while they are at risk of health impacts from warming.
+Many depend on food self-provisioning from lakes, the sea and the land.
+With higher temperatures, the availability of these sources of food is likely to be reduced, particularly in SEU.
+Poorer households often settle in flood-prone areas and are therefore more exposed to flooding.
+Traditional pastoralist and fishing practices are also negatively affected by climate change across Europe.
+Semi-migratory reindeer herding, a way of life among Indigenous and traditional communities (i.e., Komi, Sámi, Nenets) in the European Arctic, is threatened by reduced ice and snow cover.
+Almost 15% of the EU population (in some countries more than 25%) already cannot meet their health care needs for financial reasons, while they are at risk of health impacts from warming.

 In addition to being more exposed to climate risks, socially vulnerable groups are also less able to adapt to these risks, because of financial and institutional barriers.
-More than 20% of people in the South and East of Europe live in dwellings that cannot be cooled to comfortable levels during summer.
-These people are particularly vulnerable to risks from increasing heatwave days in European cities e.g. when they already face energy poverty.
-They may also lack the means to protect against flooding or heat, e.g., when they do not own the property.
+More than 20% of people in SEU and EEU live in dwellings that cannot be cooled to comfortable levels during summer.
+These people are particularly vulnerable to risks from increasing heatwave days in European cities (e.g., when they already face energy poverty).
+They may also lack the means to protect against flooding or heat (e.g., when they do not own the property).
 Risk-based insurance premiums, which are intended to help people reduce climate risks, are potentially unaffordable for poor households.
-The ability to adapt is also often limited for Indigenous People, as they often lack the rights and governance of resources, particularly when in competition with economic interests such as resource mining, oil and gas, forestry, and expansion of bioenergy.
+The ability to adapt is also often limited for Indigenous people, as they often lack the rights and governance of resources, particularly when in competition with economic interests such as resource mining, oil and gas, forestry and expansion of bioenergy.

 Adaptation actions by governments can both increase and decrease social inequality.
-The installation of new or the restoration of existing green spaces may increase land prices and rents due to a higher attractiveness of these areas, leading to potential displacement of population groups who cannot afford higher prices.
+The installation of new, or the restoration of existing, green spaces may increase land prices and rents due to a higher attractiveness of these areas, leading to potential displacement of population groups who cannot afford higher prices.
 On the other hand, rewilding and restoration of ecosystems can improve the access of less privileged people to ecosystem services and goods, such as the availability of freshwater.
-At city level, there are examples of good practice in climate-resilient development that consider social equity which integrate a gender-inclusive perspective in its sustainable urban planning, including designing public spaces and transit to ensure women, disabled people and other groups can access and feel safe using these public amenities (see Box 13.3).
+At city level, there are examples of good practice in CRD that consider social equity which integrate a gender-inclusive perspective in its sustainable urban planning, including designing public spaces and transit to ensure that women, persons with disabilities and other groups can access, and feel safe using, these public amenities.